 SHAPING THE FUTURE OF Ti

-The innovation with T-LAB begins with the development of Ti-Morph Technology, a proprietary precision forming method that allows us to radically shape seamless, Grade 9 titanium tubing into a unique frame profile that produces 30% more stiffness (with no weight disadvantage) versus leading titanium bikes.
+The innovation with T-Lab begins with the development of Ti-Morph Technology, a proprietary precision forming method that allows us to radically shape seamless, Grade 9 titanium tubing into a unique frame profile that produces up to 30% more stiffness (with no weight disadvantage) versus leading titanium bikes.
 Essentially, at various key areas on the frame, we take a round cross section with isotropic characteristics and create a sort of anisotropic cross section in order to enhance strength and stiffness exactly where it’s needed.
 The result is a titanium bike that performs like high-end carbon models, all while delivering superior comfort and durability.
 That's right, the best of all worlds.